 I am not a provider for private health insurance companies.
 Private health insurance companies often require individuals seeking mental health support to have a referral from their GP.
 Due to their strict rules around the length of treatment and referral criteria, this limits the number of sessions covered and types of issues I can work with.

 Paying for private therapy is a personal investment.
 Working directly with me means your sessions will be completely confidential.
 You will not be labelled or judged for your reasons for attending therapy.

 I cannot afford therapy.
 Can you reduce the cost or number of sessions?

 Yes, from time to time, I offer discounts and share this on my social media channels (Facebook, Twitter, Instagram).
 Currently, I do not offer any ongoing concessionary or reduced rates for counselling.
-However, if you are a Blue Light Cardholder you receive a discount of 20% off the initial consultation, and 10% off all subsequent therapy sessions.
+However, if you are a Blue Light Cardholder you receive a discount of 20% off the initial consultation by entering the code: BLC20

 The therapy I offer requires ongoing weekly commitment for treatment to be effective.
 For best results, therapy is scheduled regularly, and we minimise large gaps and waiting times between sessions, especially at the start of therapy.